 The Great Drowning of Men

-The coastal areas around North Sea were prone to flooding in the Later Middle Ages – numerous chronicles report various floods between the 11th and 15th centuries.
+The coastal areas around the North Sea were prone to flooding in the Later Middle Ages – numerous chronicles report various floods between the 11th and 15th centuries.
 One of the worst was the Saint Marcellus’ flood or Grote Mandrenke (‘Great Drowning of Men’) that took place on January 16, 1362.
 At least 25,000 people were killed when an Atlantic gale swept in northwestern Europe, affecting the British Isles to Denmark.
 To learn more see The Great Wind of 1362

 The Mongols under Kublai Khan tried to invade Japan twice in the 13th century – the first time in 1274 and the second in 1281.
 On both occasions the fleets were destroyed by typhoons, which the Japanese believed was heavenly assistance.
 They called these storms Kamikaze, meaning ‘divine wind’.
 The massive fleets under the Mongol command – the second was reportedly four thousand ships carrying 140,000 men – were destroyed by the typhoons, leaving the invaders either drowned or captured.

 On the morning of February 4, 1169, a powerful earthquake struck the eastern coast of Sicily, which levelled towns, produced a tsunami, and may have even caused Mount Etna to erupt.
 Sources place the death toll to be between 15,000 and 25,000.
 One chronicler, Hugo Falcandus, describes the scene: